Special offer

 State specific CDL endorsements

 Each state has the freedom to create its own set of endorsements, in addition to those listed above.
 Some states take advantage of this ability, while others don’t.
+Requirements and processes can also differ in other states, so it’s important to check local regulations if you plan to add endorsements outside your home state.
 Examples of additional endorsements are:

-- Farm endorsements: Many states offer specific CDL endorsements for farm vehicles.
+• Farm endorsements: Many states offer specific CDL endorsements for farm vehicles.
 In New York, the F and G endorsements can be added to Class A and Class B CDLs.
 In Michigan, you can get a farm endorsement on a Class B or Class C CDL; the requirement is waived if you have a Class A license.
+Eligibility for these endorsements may depend on having an endorsement prior to a certain date, especially for vehicles operated as covered farm vehicles before 2016.

 What’s the difference between CDL restrictions and endorsements?

-While CDL endorsements allow you to drive more types of vehicles, restrictions place limits on your driving.
+While CDL endorsements allow you to drive more types of vehicles, restrictions place limits on what you are permitted to do.
+Restrictions determine which vehicles you are allowed to be operating, and may prevent you from operating certain types of commercial vehicles or hauling specific cargo.
 Restrictions are applied to your CDL after you take the knowledge and skills test.
 You may get them if you fail to take or pass specific knowledge or skills tests.

 The best way to avoid CDL restrictions is to consider the type of vehicle you want to drive for work.
 Then, take your CDL test in the same type of vehicle.
-This is particularly important if you’re planning to drive school buses or vehicles with air brakes.
+This is particularly important if you’re planning to drive school buses or vehicles with air brakes, as certain types of vehicles or endorsements may be subject to specific restrictions.

 Common CDL restrictions: